 Invite members of your coworking space and the community at large to participate in panel discussions on hot topics like how to get financing, how to scale, and even how to be productive when working remotely.
-Blue1647 in Chicago keeps their calendar on their homepage, making it easy for anyone who wants to view or schedule events.
+Drive attendance and encourage others to host their panels by hosting a calendar on your website, making it easy to view or schedule events.

 4. Daily morning standups

-Daily standups are standard in agile tech companies.
-They are gaining steam in other types of companies as well as ways for individuals to focus their attention and get feedback on what they’re doing that day.
-So, put on the coffee a little early and invite your members to grab a cuppa and share what’s on their plate.
+Daily standups are standard in agile tech companies, but they are gaining steam in other types of companies.
+The meetings allow team members to focus their attention and get feedback on what they’re doing that day.
+Why not just expand that idea to your whole space?
+Put on the coffee a little early and invite your members to grab a cup and share what’s on their plate.
 This site shows how you can implement Scrum-style daily standups in your coworking space.

 5. Weekly morning breakfasts

-Once a week, shake your morning up a bit with breakfast and tech talk.
+Once a week, shake up the morning routine a bit with breakfast and tech talk.
+Break out some food, bring in a presenter and watch your members flock together.
+You can even open the event to the public to draw in potential new members and let them see your space.
 For example, LiveNinja in Miami hosts Waffle Wednesdays, a breakfast networking event for the local tech community.